vanshika0307/morr_assignment/README.md

 ### React Icon
 Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using. installation : npm install react-icons --save

+### How did you decide on the technical and architectural choices used as part of your solution?
+Here, loosely-coupled React architecture is used.
+As, there are components. like footer header etc., can be reusable in whole application.The idea is to break down your application into smaller, single-purpose components.

+### Are there any improvements you could make to your submission?
+- I could improve the UI of the Application.
+- I could improve the file sructure.
+- I could focus more on more efficient code.

+### What would you do differently if you were allocated more time?
+- I would fix the problem in application.
+- I would make it more user friendly.
+- I would use Api more efficiently.